 Section 5 (e).
-Mental Health and Substance Use Disorder Ben
+Mental Health and Substance Use Disorder Benefits

-Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-The calendar year deductible is: PPO - \$350 per person (\$700 per Self Plus One enrollment, or \$700 per Self and Family enrollment); Non-PPO - \$500 per person (\$1,000 per Self Plus One enrollment, or \$1,000 per Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: PPO \$450 per person (\$800 per Self Plus One enrollment, or \$800 per Self and Family enrollment); Non-PPO \$1,000 per person (\$2,000 per Self Plus One enrollment, or \$2,000 per Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • The calendar year deductible or, for facility care, the input benefits in this Section.
-We added "(No deductible)" to • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. • YOU MUST GET PREAUTHORIZATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
-Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
-To obtain preauthorization of an admission for mental conditions or substance use disorder treatment, call Beacon Health Options at 888-700-7965.
-We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or otherwise required.
-OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
-We do not make available provider directories for mental health or substance use disorder treatment providers.
-Beacon Health Options will provide you with a choice of network providers at 888-700-7965 or visit our website at www.apwuhp.com. • Schools or other educational institutions are not covered d.
-Benefit Description You Pay After the calendar year deductible The calendar year deductible applies to almost all benefit does not appl sional services ver professional services by licensed professional mental and substance use disorder treatment practitioners when Your cost-sharing responsibilities are no greater the for other illnesses or conditions. within the scope of their license, such as psychiatrists, ologists, clinical social workers, licensed professional PPO: \$25 (No deductible)
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The calendar year deductible or, for facility care, the inpatient deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when a deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PREAUTHORIZATION FOR HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification. - To obtain preauthorization of an admission for mental conditions or substance use disorder treatment, call Cigna/CareAllies at 800-582-1314. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. - We do not make available provider directories for mental health or substance use disorder treatment providers.
+Cigna Behavioral Health will provide you with a choice of network providers at 800-582-1314 or visit our website at www.apwuhp.com. - Schools or other educational institutions are not covered. - If you enroll in APWU Health Plan's High Option and have Medicare Parts A and B and it is primary, we offer a UnitedHealthcare Medicare Advantage (PPO) for APWU Health Plan to our FEHB members.
+This plan enhances your FEHB coverage by reducing/eliminating cost-sharing for services and/or adding benefits at no additional cost.
+This would an enhancement to your APWU Health Plan's High Option benefits.
+It includes a \$50 monthly Part B reimbursement.
+The UnitedHealthcare Medicare Advantage (PPO) for APWU Health Plan is subject to Medicare rules.
+(See Section 9 for additional details.)